Bernard-Baah/Portfolio-html-css-js/README.md

 # Portfolio-html-css-js
 MY PORTFOLIO WEBSITE

-This is a personal portfolio project that i am currently working on until full functionability and features.
+This is a personal portfolio project example that i worked on until full functionability and features.

 Link to website below